Menu

 Employers who needlessly punish employees for engaging in legally protected activities are committing a form of retaliation.
 Punishable through civil litigation, retaliation costs employees their reputation and financial stability, not to mention their opportunity to advance within the company.
 The EEOC and other governing bodies protect employees who wish to report litigable retaliation.

-At JML Law, we’ll provide a Los Angeles retaliation attorney well-versed in employment law to clients seeking financial retribution.
+At JML Law, we’ll provide a Los Angeles retaliation attorney who is well-versed in employment law to clients seeking financial retribution.
 Employees cooperating with EEOC are granted immunity from further punishment, including termination.
 Our firm collaborates with the Equal Employment Opportunity Commission and other agencies with a vested interest in ongoing retaliation investigations.

 Retaliation Is Prohibited.
 Here’s Why